fyrworx4/old-fyrworx4.github.io/resume.md

 April 2021 - Present
 :   **Southern California Edison** - Cybersecurity Tools Architecture Intern

-    Utilized tools such as Tanium, Splunk, Corelight, and more to improve security posture of organization.
+    * Utilized tools such as Tanium, Splunk, Corelight, and more to improve security posture of organization.
+    * Created pipelines and ARM templates on Azure Pipelines.

 May 2020 - August 2020
 :   **Talend** - Information Security Intern